Загальні відомості про нутритивну підтримку

 • Assisting patients with feeding

-If behavioral measures are ineffective, nutritional support—oral nutrition, enteral tube nutrition, or parenteral nutrition—is indicated, except sometimes for dying or severely demented patients.
+If behavioral measures are ineffective, nutritional support—oral nutrition, enteral nutrition, or parenteral nutrition—is indicated, except sometimes for patients who are dying or have severe dementia.

 Прогнозування харчових потреб

 Nutritional requirements are predicted so that interventions can be planned.
 Requirements can be estimated by formulas or measured by indirect calorimetry.
-Indirect calorimetry requires use of a metabolic cart (a closed rebreathing system that determines energy expenditure based on total CO2 production), which requires special expertise and is not always available.
-Thus, total energy expenditure (TEE) and protein requirements usually are estimated.
+Indirect calorimetry requires use of a metabolic cart (a closed rebreathing system that determines energy expenditure based on oxygen consumption and total CO2 production).
+Indirect calorimetry is the preferred method for determining energy requirements, but it requires special expertise and is not always available.
+Thus, total energy expenditure and protein requirements usually are estimated.

 витрати енергії

-• Resting metabolic rate (RMR, or resting energy expenditure rate), which is normally about 70% of TEE
+• Resting metabolic rate (RMR), or resting energy expenditure rate (REE), which is normally about 70% of TEE

 • Energy dissipated by metabolism of food (10% of TEE)